pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

 **Note:** I'm defining this model slightly differently compared to what you might find in other sources.
 This is to facilitate counterfactual inference later on in the notebook, and to emphasise the assumptions about trends over continuous time.

-First, let's a Python function to calculate the expected value of the outcome:
+First, let's define a Python function to calculate the expected value of the outcome:

 ```{code-cell} ipython3
 def outcome(t, control_intercept, treat_intercept_delta, trend, Δ, group, treated):